-Charging an electric car takes less effort than refuelling a conventional vehicle.
-Instead of periodically heading to the petrol station to fill up an almost empty tank, you simply top up the battery whenever the car is parked.
-On average a vehicle spends more than 90% of its time standing still, so there should be plenty of opportunity to do so.
+Charging an electric car generally takes less effort than refueling a conventional vehicle.
+Instead of periodically heading to the petrol station to fill up an almost empty tank, try topping up the battery when the car is parked at home or work, or even at the local shopping centre.
+The number of public charging stations is growing all the time.

 If you typically use your car to commute or take short trips around town, charging at home or work is the most convenient and inexpensive way to keep your battery topped up.
 Find out how it works where you live, and look at your options for installing your own fast charging point.